-- Practicing physical distancing of 3 feet or more to the greatest extent possible - Encouraging regular hand-washing for 20 seconds or more - Providing hand sanitizer and encouraging individuals to use it when entering/exiting classrooms and shared spaces (e.g. gym, library, office, etc.) - Covering coughs and sneezes - Cleaning and disinfecting frequently touched surfaces - Optional mask wearing for staff and students
+- Practicing physical distancing of 3 feet or more to the greatest extent possible - Encouraging regular hand-washing for 20 seconds or more - Providing hand sanitizer and encouraging individuals to use it when entering/exiting classrooms and shared spaces (e.g. gym, library, office, etc.) - Covering coughs and sneezes - Cleaning and disinfecting frequently touched surfaces - Masks will be required for all students, staff and visitors when in KUSD buildings and/or riding district transportation.
+This requirement may be adjusted as we monitor the rate of COVID spread in our schools and community.